rwieruch/blog_robinwieruch_content/lessons-learned-give-and-take.md

 Even in companies, when people help their colleagues, it gets branded into the identity and giving becomes a norm in the company.
 "Because of their tendencies toward powerful speech and claiming credit, successful takers tend to dominate the spotlight.
 But if you start paying attention to reciprocity styles in your own workplace, [Adam Grant has] a hunch that you'll discover plenty of givers achieving the success to which you aspire."

 In addition, Adam Grant says: "Focus attention and energy on making a difference the lives of others, and success might follow as a by-product."
-Similar to a {{% a_blank "flow" "http://amzn.to/2pfekKc" %}} activity where success follows eventually.
+Similar to a {{% a_blank_no_follow "flow" "http://amzn.to/2pfekKc" %}} activity where success follows eventually.

 Last but not least, I want to mention the call to action for companies by Adam Grant: "[Givers] see success in terms of making significant, lasting contributions to a broad range of people. [...]
 Taking this definition of success seriously might require dramatic changes in the way that organizations hire, evaluate, reward, and promote people.
 It would mean paying attention not only to the productivity of individual people but also to the ripple effect of this productivity on others.
 If we broadened our image of success to include contributions to others along with individual accomplishments, people might be motivated to tilt their professional reciprocity styles toward giving."

 <hr class="section-divider">

 As I said, these are only my lessons learned.
-I encourage you to read {{% a_blank "Give and Take" "http://amzn.to/2olhgRv" %}} by Adam Grant, because it is insightful, inspiring and can have a lasting impact.
+I encourage you to read {{% a_blank_no_follow "Give and Take" "http://amzn.to/2olhgRv" %}} by Adam Grant, because it is insightful, inspiring and can have a lasting impact.

 "[Successful givers] get to the top without cutting others down, finding ways of expanding the pie that benefit themselves and people around them".